mulder-fbi/TSL45315_Arduino/README.md

 Basic usage
 -----------

-Default device address for this library is ```0x39``` but can be changed in the ctor.
+Default device address for this library is ```0x29``` but can be changed in the ctor.

 ### Continuous operation
-This mode can be used if you want to read the ambient light value in a loop and don't have any power consumption limits.
+This mode can be used if you want to read the ambient light value in a loop and don't have any power consumption concerns.
 This is the default mode.
 ```
 #include <TSL45315.h>
 TSL45315 tsl;